yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_datetime/typecasting-between-date-time-values.md

 Notice that what you see is actually the result of a [plain _timestamp_ to _text_](#plain-timestamp-to-text) typecast.

-The typecasted _date_ value becomes the date component of the _timestamptz_ value; and the time-of-day component of the _timestamptz_ value is set to _00:00:00_.
+The typecast _date_ value becomes the date component of the _timestamptz_ value; and the time-of-day component of the _timestamptz_ value is set to _00:00:00_.

 #### _date_ to _timestamptz_